 Scott Hammer’s death is an acute pain that will linger; a pain that as a physician one understands but as a friend and colleague, jolting.
 One doesn’t replace such a person, in action or in memory.
 One can only heal such a loss with time.
 Too many classic papers and too many remembrances to make this grieving short.

-- Larry Corey & Glenda Gray, co-PIs of the HVTN with Scott Hammer
+— Drs.
+Larry Corey and Glenda Gray, co PIs of the HVTN with Scott Hammer